iconify/documentation/documents/partials/icon-components/components/functions-list/internal-intro.md

 There are several internal API functions that are exposed.
 They are intended to be used by developers that need more control over component.
-For example, it is used in [Iconify Icon Finder](/icon-finder/index.md).
+For example, it is used in Sketch and Figma plug-ins.
 Use them carefully.